 Their smart strategy?
 Let images speak for them.

 People have much stronger responses to visual stimuli than they do to text, so instead of describing all the cool things going on in Philadelphia, they show them off in an image-heavy, scrollable tile format.
 Here’s a look at one of their recent sends:

 Each colorful, engaging image is supplemented by a short headline, occasionally a quick description, and a bright, tappable CTA button.
 It looks amazing on mobile and helps their audience quickly identify the topics and events that interest them most, so they can click through and learn more on the Visit Philadelphia website.

-And it really works: This send scored an impressive 32% click rate!
+And it really works: This send scored an impressive 32% click rate, 20% higher than their old average!
 Plus, the brand’s click map shows that despite the length of the email, it’s not just the first story that’s getting all the action.
 In fact, lots of subscribers are clicking on content at very the bottom of the message – a true testament to marketers “embracing the scroll."

 Their success is proof that sharpening your email strategy to align with best practices (like including more images, designing for the mobile inbox, and using tappable CTAs) leads to boosted engagement.
 And in industries like tourism, it’s an incredibly effective way to distinguish yourself from competitors that have yet to adapt.

 The takeaway?
 The email best practices we preach aren’t just for retail brands.
 Use them in your own marketing, and you’ll see the kind of impressive results Visit Philadelphia achieved with their own audience.

 About the Author

 McKenzie Gregory is a content writer on Emma’s marketing team.
 A Nashville native, she can be found covering all things email on the Emma blog, debating hyphenation rules, and watching obscene amounts of Netflix without a trace of shame.Follow on Twitter More Content by McKenzie Gregory